Sliick Docs: Complete User Guide

 Sliick Docs ships dedicated Barcode (Code 128) and QR Code (ISO 18004) blocks in the Block Kind Picker.
 To add one:

-The encoder is pure Apex - no external services, no static images, no callouts.
-At PDF generation the resolved merge-field value gets encoded inline as CSS-bars HTML, which renders reliably through the native PDF engine with no heap cost.
+Encoding is fully native - no external services, no static images, and no callouts - and renders reliably in the generated document.
 Both block types respect Repeat scope, so per-row barcodes for shipping labels or asset tags are a one-line change.

 Barcodes and QR codes are PDF-only - the validator rejects a template that enables Word output when either block is present.
 Authors typically split templates: the PDF-only variant carries the barcode, the Word-friendly variant doesn’t.